ethanneff/react-native-typescript/README.md

-# React Native with Typescript
+# React Native with TypeScript

 ## install